LONDON — BoF compiles the most important professional moves of the week.

 Pringle of Scotland announces menswear design director

-Pringle of Scotland has named Giuseppe Marretta menswear design director, replacing Massimo Nicosia as of April 2019.
+Pringle of Scotland has named Giuseppe Marretta menswear design director, effective April 2019.
 Marretta was previously at Giorgio Armani, where he was head of knitwear and jersey.
-He reports to chief executive Jean Fang.
+He reports to Pringle of Scotland Chief Executive Jean Fang and replaces Massimo Nicosia, who left the brand in July 2017 to work on other projects.

 JC Penney taps Guess VP to lead women’s apparel